Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug where concatenate scripts was causing JavaScript errors due to a core bug introduced in WordPress 5.5.
-We temporarily disable concatenate scripts.
+* Fixes a bug in WordPress itself where script concatenation was causing JavaScript errors, which in turn led to Yoast SEO malfunctioning.
+This bug was introduced in WordPress 5.5.
+We’re fixing it by disabling script concatenation entirely.

 = 14.8 =
 Release Date: August 18th, 2020